 Design distinction; the pictograms should avoid stylistic fads or a commercial appearance and should imply to a worldwide audience that Los Angeles has a sophisticated, creative culture.

 Compatibility; they should be attractive when used with their Los Angeles Olympic design elements and typestyles.

 Via 1stmuse.com, here is some detail on how designs like these evolve: “In creating the new pictograms, exploratory sketches examined the use of partial figures, realistic figure images and speed lines combined with the figures.
 It was concluded that partial figures and realistic figures were difficult to decipher and movement associated with the figures made them too busy and impaired legibility.
 A simple figure composed of 10 fundamental body parts worked well: a circle for the head, an oval for the torso and eight simple parts representing the arms and legs.
 This modular figure, when placed against a grid pattern, could be recreated in any desired position, effectively portraying any Olympic event.”

 Full set here.
 Not much of an improvement on LA.
 I suppose the elbow is ‘better’.
 Once again, the designers used a standardised geometric pattern for the head, torso and limbs, with a slightly curious ’empty’ torso.
+This had excellent clarity and economy, especially in negative.
 But the retreads on 1972 were getting a bit tired.
 Luckily, four years later…

-This archer is actually pretty good, poised firm, with his short bow and strong ‘open’ stance, but it’s not a vintage year otherwise:
+This archer is actually pretty good, poised firm, with his short bow and strong ‘open’ stance, but it’s a bit of a mixed year otherwise: